jinmingda/vimfiles/README.md

 ## Deployment

 ### On Windows
 1. Make sure both Vim and Python support the same Windows version, 64-bit or 32-bit.
-Notice that Python2.7.11 may not work currently.
+Notice that 64-bit Vim may not be compiled well with Python2.7.11 right now.
 Please try Python2.7.9 instead.
 You can find 64-bit Vim [here](https://bintray.com/veegee/generic/vim_x64/).
 2. Clone repository to local folder recursively including all the submodules:
     `git clone --recursive https://github.com/jinmingda/vimfiles.git ~/Vim/vimfiles`
-3. Move into working directory ~/Vim`.
+3. Move into working directory `~/Vim`.
 4. Make a symbolic link for `.vimrc` in Windows Command Prompt(Admin):
     `mklink .vimrc .\vimfiles\.vimrc`